NextronSystems/asgard-manual/usage/masterasgard.rst

    MASTER ASGARD Scanner Updates

 It is possible to set a certain THOR and Signatures version for each connected ASGARD.
-However, if automatic updates is configured, this setting has only effect until a new version gets downloaded.
+However, if automatic updates are configured, this setting has only effect until a new version gets downloaded.

-Customers use this feature in cases in which they want to test a certain THOR version before using it in production.
+Customers use this feature in cases where they want to test a certain THOR version before using it in production.
 In this use case the ASGARD system that runs the test scans is set to automatic updates, while the ASGARD systems in production use versions that administrators set manually after successful test runs.

 User Management
 ---------------

 MASTER ASGARD offers no central user and role management for all connected ASGARD servers.
 Since MASTER ASGARD and ASGARD allow to use LDAP for authentication, we believe that complex and centralized user management should be based on LDAP.

 MASTER ASGARD and Analysis Cockpit
 ----------------------------------

-It is not possible to link MASTER ASGARD with an Analysis Cockpit and transmit all scan logs via MASTER ASGARD to a single Analysis Cockpit instance.
+It is not possible to link a MASTER ASGARD with an Analysis Cockpit and transmit all scan logs via MASTER ASGARD to a single Analysis Cockpit instance.
 Each ASGARD has to deliver its logs separately to a connected Analysis Cockpit.

 MASTER ASGARD API
 -----------------